Fusion or Confusion? Multimodal Complexity Is Not All You Need: Experiments

 \subsection{Efficiency Analysis}

 We analyze the selected methods in terms of \ac{flops}, number of parameters, and runtime per epoch to demonstrate that many complex models incur high computational costs without yielding improvements in downstream performance (\Cref{fig:efficiency_analysis_detailed}).
-For instance, IMDer requires \num{203}s of runtime and \num{408}~G\ac{flops} because of diffusion steps, yet only achieves an \ac{auroc} of \num{0.6170}.

-Similarly, MulT, which has the largest number of parameters (\num{113}M), results in a lower \ac{auroc} of \num{0.6374} compared to more parameter-efficient models.
-While C-Mamba reaches the highest \ac{auroc} (\num{0.6603}), it comes at the cost of a prohibitive runtime of \num{253}s.
+For instance, IMDer requires \num{203}s of runtime and \num{408}~G\ac{flops} because of the diffusion steps, yet only achieves an \acs{auroc} of \num{0.6170}.
+Similarly, MulT, which has the largest number of parameters (\num{113}M), results in a lower \acs{auroc} of \num{0.6374} compared to more parameter-efficient models.
+While C-Mamba reaches the highest \acs{auroc} (\num{0.6603}), it comes at the cost of a prohibitive runtime of \num{253}s.
 In contrast, \ac{simbamm} demonstrates a balance of efficiency and effectiveness.
-It achieves a high \ac{auroc} of \num{0.6545} while requiring only \num{14.6}s of runtime, \num{12.5}~G\ac{flops}, and \num{97.4}M parameters.
-This is \num{17}$\times$ faster than C-Mamba for a minimal drop in \ac{auroc}.
+It achieves a high \acs{auroc} of \num{0.6545} while requiring only \num{14.6}s of runtime, \num{12.5}~G\ac{flops}, and \num{97.4}M parameters.
+This is \num{17}$\times$ faster than C-Mamba for a minimal drop in \acs{auroc}.
 These results underscore that \ac{simbamm} offers strong performance without the substantial computational overhead associated with other methods, positioning it as a practical and effective solution.
 A parameter-matched analysis was not performed since it is non-trivial to determine how to equitably allocate a fixed parameter budget\eg whether to up- or downscale the encoders, the fusion module, or the classifier head.
-More details and visualizations in \Cref{app:detailed_efficiency_analysis}.
+More details in \Cref{app:detailed_efficiency_analysis}.